AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 ### Info {#info}

 The information or info icon lets you view metadata of the selected asset.
 It includes various details such as dimensions, size, description, path, date modified, and date created.
-The metadata information is provided while uploading or copying or creating a new asset.
+The metadata information is provided while uploading or copying or creating an asset.

 ### Select folder {#select-folder}